 Window air conditioners may be installed, but it is required that the portion of the window not filled by the air condition be filled with plexi-glass, not cardboard or plywood.

 My lease is/will be over and I would like to move.
 What are my obligations?

-In Ontario, you are required to provide your landlord with 60 days written notice.
-Your Notice of Termination must end at the end of a rental period, meaning your notice MUST include two full months and must be received in our office NO LATER than 4:30PM on the first (1st) of the month.
+In Ontario, you are required to provide your landlord with no less than 60 days written notice.
+Your Notice of Termination must end at the end of a rental period, meaning your notice MUST include no less than 60 days.
 No exceptions will be made.